17radf/google-homepage/README.md

-project :
+### google homepage

-google homepage w/ tailwindcss
+a google clone, just the homepage lol

-my old project and... just wanna study new thing (tailwindcss) here.